rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 three to coexist took years of work on each platform, and little of it carried across.
 On macOS the VM reaches the network through a layer called vmnet, where we moved from one implementation to another and carried both for a while.
-Windows needed something else entirely: to keep the VM's network from fighting the host's VPN, we built a tunnelling network that runs in its own isolated namespace.
+Windows needed something else entirely.
+WSL puts every distribution on one shared network, so to avoid port conflicts with the others, we gave our VM a tunnelling network in its own network namespace.

 Some of that split is just the operating systems being different; there's no single answer that works on both.
 The question a clean design has to get right